-Crombie Country Park 10K
+Crombie Country Park Races

 The Race takes place in the grounds of Crombie Country Park which are simply stunning!
 This route is two laps following a variety of trails around Crombie Loch - you will not be disappointed with the beautiful surroundings and running round twice gives you ample opportunity to look out for the red squirrels, woodpeckers, roe deer, heron and a variety of waterfowl.
-The route is all trail apart from the tarmac start/finish - there are some tree roots to look out for but all very runnable with just one section, which if wet, which may get a bit muddy.
+The route is all trail apart from the tarmac start/finish - there are some tree roots to look out for but all very runnable with just one section, which if wet, may get a bit muddy.

 The Race will start and finish at the Rangers Visitor Centre.
 At the start, you will run down the main drive and turn right onto the Peddieston Trail (red) and follow this round back past the house and onto the Discovery Trail (yellow) briefly.
-You will then take the Fallows Trail the longest way around (blue trail), joining back onto the Discovery Trail and around the other side of Crombie Loch.
+You will then take the Fallows Trail, the longest way around (blue trail), joining back onto the Discovery Trail and around the other side of Crombie Loch.
 You will then run the Birchwood Trail (orange) before crossing over the main drive and completing a second lap.
 After running the Birchwood Trail for the second time, you will run back up the main drive to finish at the Rangers Visitor Centre.

 Crombie Country Park